-Assessing our own community’s health is critical for understanding our community’s strengths and opportunities for improvement.
-With an end goal of creating healthy, connected, vibrant, and well communities, health departments across Virginia are committed to engaging community stakeholders, key organizations, and citizens to come together, review health indicators and determine priorities for focus and improvement.
+Assessing our community’s health is critical for understanding our community’s strengths and opportunities for improvement.
+With an end goal of creating healthy, connected, vibrant, and well communities, health departments across Virginia are committed to engaging community stakeholders, key organizations, and citizens to come together, review health indicators, and determine priorities for focus and improvement.

-To get involved, please contact Putnam Ivey at 434-972-6241 or firstname.lastname@example.org.
+To get involved in ongoing MAPP2Health efforts, please contact Putnam Ivey de Cortez at 434-972-6241 or firstname.lastname@example.org.